spkr-beep/beep/INSTALL.md

 configuration options last over different make invocations, do generate a `local.mk` file containing the appropriate definitions:

-The buildsystem will use whatever value `CC` is as a compiler, and use a few tools like `PANDOC` for building html from markdown.
+  * The buildsystem will use whatever value `CC` is as a compiler, and use a few tools like `PANDOC` for building html from markdown.
 You can set these to your desired values, including `PANDOC=false` to disable building and installing html files.

-The installation location will be written into some files during `make`, and will then be used during `make install`.
+  * The installation location will be written into some files during `make`, and will then be used during `make install`.
 The default installation location is `prefix=/usr/local`, with `bindir`, `docdir`, `htmldir`, `mandir`, etc. being used for more specialized installation directories.
 For installing into a chroot environment, the `install` target(s) support `DESTDIR=/path/to/chroot`.

+  * For changing compilation and linking, define `CPPFLAGS`, `CFLAGS`, `LDADD`, and `LDFLAGS`.

 You can override any of these variables from the `make` command line like e.g.